mlpack/blog/content/blog/GSoC2016Intro.md

 the existing mlpack machine learning algorithms and can be used for preprocessing (or postprocessing).

-Keon is an undergraduate student at New York University an currently works as an intern for a startup in the financial sector that uses machine learning.
+Keon is an undergraduate student at New York University and currently works as an intern for a startup in the financial sector that uses machine learning.

 ### Approximate Nearest Neighbor Search